Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/cover_letter/letter.md

 probabilistic match length, and both noise and probabilistic match length.

-We present the top-performing strategies across multiple tournament types and distill their salient features.
-The results show that there is not yet a single strategy that performs well in diverse Iterated Prisoner’s Dilemma scenarios;
+We present the top-performing strategies across multiple tournament types and distill their key features.
+We observe that while a strategy's high ranking in a specific environment does not guarantee success in different tournament types, certain strategies consistently perform well across various settings.
+Notably, these are strategies designed or trained for noise—an observation well established in AI/ML literature where adding noise to training data enhances model robustness.
+We identify several crucial properties that significantly influence strategy success.
+These findings refine the properties initially described by Axelrod in response to recent encounters with more diverse opponent
-nevertheless, there are several properties that heavily influence the best-performing strategies.
-This refines the properties described by Axelrod in light of recent and more diverse opponent populations: be nice, be provocable and generous, be a little envious, be clever, and adapt to the environment.
+populations: being cooperative, responsive to provocation, generous yet slightly envious, clever, and adaptable to the environment.

 Our findings shed interesting light on why strategies such as Tit For Tat have historically performed well in tournaments, while zero-determinant strategies